-Celebrant: Blessed be God: Father, Son, and Holy Spirit.
+Celebrant: Blessed be God: the Father, the Son, and the Holy Spirit.

-People: And blessed be his kingdom. now and for ever.
+People: And blessed be his kingdom, now and for ever.
 Amen.

 THE COLLECT FOR PURITY

 Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
 Amen.